contactandyc/another-c-library/website/ebook/ac-mapreduce2/index.md

 Finished partition[1] on thread 1 in 0.000ms
 ```

+All of the tasks finish in 0.000ms which is expected because the tasks do nothing except return true.

 Notice that all of the tasks are run on threads.
 There is a thread for each cpu specified in ac_schedule_init.
 There are 5 tasks with [0] and 4 tasks with [1].
 The split[0] doesn't have a corresponding split[1].
 This is because split was defined as not being partitioned.

 Run start again...